Part of Air

 Wildfire prevalence

-• The area burned in Alberta and neighbouring provinces and territories that impact Alberta, is often greater than the area burned in western U.S. states (Figure 2).
-This could be due to several factors, such as differences in region total area, population, fire prevention practices, among others.
+• The area burned in Alberta and neighbouring Canadian provinces and territories that impact Alberta, is often greater than the area burned across western U.S. states (Figure 2).
+This could be due to several factors, such as differences in region total area, population, and fire prevention practices, among others.

-• 2020 is notable for a small total area burned across Alberta and neighbouring Canadian provinces, attributed to many factors including substantial precipitation (CIFFC, 2020).
+• 2020 is notable for a small total area burned across Alberta and neighbouring Canadian provinces, and this can be attributed to substantial precipitation, among other factors (CIFFC, 2020).

-• However, 2020 was a very active fire season in the western U.S. with area burned in California being the highest over the past 20 years.
+• However, 2020 was a very active fire season in the western U.S. with area burned in California being the highest in that state over the past 20 years.

-• In 2023, (not shown here), wildfires burned more area in Alberta than in any previously recorded year.
+• In 2023, wildfires burned more area in Alberta than in any previously recorded year.
+Similarly, in 2023, Saskatchewan, B.C., and the Northwest Territories saw some of the largest area burned in recent decades.
 For more information on wildfires in Alberta see the Alberta Wildfire page.

 Chart data table